techops-recsys-lateral-hiring/mobiledev-wechatmoments-flutter/README.md

 - Utilise multi-thread operations
 - Do not copy other developer's source code(`*.dart`) into your project
 - Keep your code clean as much as possible, Production and Technical requirements are weighing equally in the final result.

+##### Expectations

+- Understanding of Bloc/Cubit state management or Riverpod
+- Basic knowledge of widget and Unit testing
+- Structure of widgets and code
+- Architecture setup with Flutter, MVVM or Clean Architecture
+- Dart fundamentals